zmanian/ZakiWebsite/content/blog/learning_about_snarks.md

 ## Core SNARK papers

 1. [SNARKs for C: Verifying Program Executions Succinctly and in Zero Knowledge](https://eprint.iacr.org/2013/507.pdf)

+Check out Appendix A. It's p cool on how simple verification is.

 2. [Succinct Non-Interactive Zero Knowledge for a von Neumann Architecture](https://eprint.iacr.org/2013/879.pdf)